Who Said Photography

 Low ISO vs high ISO noise Which is More Visible?

-While noise is always present to some degree, you can minimize it if you shoot in well-light conditions and lower your ISO settings.
+While noise is always present to some degree, you can minimize it if you shoot in well-light conditions and lower your ISO.

 As ISO goes up, so does the amount of digital noise that appears in your photos.
 Use a higher ISO to gain more digital noise in your photos.
 As a result, you might want to avoid using a high ISO unless shooting in low light.
 To make sure your photos have the best quality without too much noise, try shooting with an ISO 100 to ISO 800.